mark-torres10/data_science_interview_prep/statistics/practice_questions/README.md

 ### A and B are playing a game where A has n+1 coins, B has n coins, and they each flip all of their coins.
 What is the probability that A will have more heads than B?

 Source: https://www.nicksingh.com/posts/40-probability-statistics-data-science-interview-questions-asked-by-fang-wall-street

+Let's start with what could happen after the first "n" tosses.
+After "n" tosses, there are 3 possibilities:

+1. A has more heads than B
+2. A and B have the same number of heads
+3. A has less heads than B

+In scenario 1, A will always win (since they've already got more heads than B) and in scenario 3, A will always lose (since even if they get heads on the next toss, they won't have more heads than B).
+By symmetry, P(Event 1) = P(Event 3).
+So, let's set X = P(Event 1) = P(Event 3).
+Now, let's set y = P(Event 2).
+Since these are the only three possible scenarios, we know that:

+P(Event 1) + P(Event 2) + P(Event 3) = 1
+X + Y + X = 1
+2X + Y = 1

+So, Y = 1-2X.

+Now, we know that in half of the times that Event 2 happens, A will win, since in half of the circumstances they'll get heads.
+As a result, the probability thatA wins is denoted by:

+P(Event 1) + (1/2)P(Event 2) = X + (1/2)Y = X + (1/2)(1 - 2X) = X + 1/2 - X = 1/2

+So, the probability that A wins is 1/2.

 ###  A person flips an unbiased coin over and over again.
 Player A looks for the sequence HHT and player B looks for the sequence HTT.
 What is the probability that player A encounters their sequence first?